dan-kwiat/stream-batch-promise/README.md

 # stream-batch-promise

-A lightweight, dependency-free module to perform batched asynchronous operations on a stream of objects.
+A lightweight module to perform batched asynchronous operations on a stream of objects.

 ## Installation